Estate litigation and inheritance

 Similarly, if you have young children who rely on you, your obligation to provide for them is much higher than if you have adult children who are out in the world making good lives for themselves and are not reliant on you.

-But ultimately, the short answer is you can use trusts to make sure you provide for both you new spouse and your own children.
-The big question however, is how much provision you make, and that really depends on your own personal circumstances.
+But ultimately, the short answer is you can use trusts to make sure you provide for both your new spouse and your own children.
+The big question is how much provision you make, and that really depends on your own personal circumstances.
 We regularly create Wills for blended families where each spouse leaves assets to each other in a trust, for their lifetime to make sure they are looked after, and when both of the spouses are gone, then assets split down family lines back to children.
 There is no one size fits all solution here, but we deal with it regularly and we’ll be able to give you the right advice when we know more about your own family dynamic.

 This is a very common request and question, and one for which there is an easy answer.

-This is a balancing act, making sure proper and adequate provision is made for your beneficiaries and it is always a question of evaluating who is in the spectrum of possible claimants.
+This is a balancing act.
+Making sure proper and adequate provision is made for your beneficiaries and it is always a question of evaluating who is in the spectrum of possible claimants.

 I’ve loaned/gifted money to one child and not the other/s – how do I accommodate this in my Will to ensure it’s fair?